 We intend to register with the IRS as a "tax shelter."
 We will advise you of our tax shelter registration number once that number has been assigned.
 The IRS requires that some types of entities, including some partnerships, register as "tax shelters" in response to the perception that they claim tax benefits that the IRS may believe to be unwarranted.
 As a result, we may be audited by the IRS and tax adjustments could be made.
 Any unitholder owning less than a 1% profits interest in us has very limited rights to participate in the income tax audit process.
-Further, any adjustments in our tax returns will lead to adjustments in our unitholders' tax returns and may lead to audits of unitholders' tax returns and adjustments of items unrelated to us.
+Further, any adjustments in our tax returns will lead to adjustments of items unrelated to us.
 You will bear the cost of any expense incurred in connection with an examination of your personal tax return.